Cancel the Tunnel

 Seattle city engineer, 1892-1911

 Naming such a potential abomination as the aborted expressway project after Thomson was ultimately an insult to his legacy.
-We now have a remnant to remind us of that project’s folly: the “ramps to nowhere” which can be seen while driving onto the SR 520 bridge across Lake Washington.
+We now possess a remnant to remind us of that project’s folly: namely, the “ramps to nowhere” which can be seen while driving onto the SR 520 bridge across Lake Washington.
 One can easily imagine how detrimental that project would have been to Seattle’s world-famous environmental splendor if completed.

 Similarly, the SR 99 tunnel project is already proving to be detrimental to Seattle’s civic integrity.
 It’s ultimately a massive money pit that will not solve traffic congestion in downtown Seattle even if completed.
 It’s not too late to stop this farce.